 Fun fact 2: the very similar question “how to list all packages” from 2015 has a +24 score with no downvotes.

 Stack Overflow has downvotes to add a degree of quality control to the site, so people looking to answer questions questions can more easily filter out unclear or off-topic questions.
 Great!
 But how does that apply here?

 For example, I recently wanted to know how to merge dictionaries in VimScript.
-Turns out that search results were not that helpful (lots of Python answers, and one outdated Vim answer.
-So I asked a question and answered it myself.
-Now it’s on top of the above search result, being useful to everyone who has the same question in the future.
+Turns out that search results were not that helpful (lots of Python answers, one outdated Vim answer) so I asked a question and answered it myself.
+Now it’s on top of the search results, being useful to everyone who has the same question in the future.

 There are others aspects of the Stack Overflow system that can be harsh and abrasive, most notably the closing of questions.
-There’s a good reason questions are closed – just like downvotes exist for good reasons – but there seems to be a complete lack of understanding how that can be perceived.
+There’s a good reason questions are closed – just like downvotes exist for good reasons – but there seems to be a complete lack of understanding how that is often perceived.

 To be fair, a big part of the problem is that the UI and feedback sucks.
-I’ve always felt that fairly simple changes such as rephrasing “your question was put on hold” to something like “waiting for more information before we can provide an answer” would make a huge difference.
+I’ve always felt that fairly simple changes such as rephrasing “your question was put on hold” to something like “waiting for more information before we can provide an answer” and showing “-4” as “your question needs improvement” would make a big difference.